-If you've got a great software idea and want to make it a reality, and you want to hire an experienced, innovative, independant software developer to write it for you, then you've come to the right place!
-Email me at email@example.com and we'll grab a coffee and discuss your idea.(If you're here because you're just looking to waste time on the internet, then please proceed immediately to XKCD, The Oatmeal, or the ultimate time-waster, Hacker News.
+If you've got a great software idea and want to make it a reality, and you want to hire an experienced, innovative, independent software developer to write it for you, then you've come to the right place!
+Email me at firstname.lastname@example.org and we'll grab a coffee and discuss your idea.(If you're here because you're just looking to waste time on the internet, then please proceed immediately to XKCD, The Oatmeal, or the ultimate time-waster, Hacker News.
 I suppose you could also read on to see what I do and how I do it, in which case you must be really bored.
 My sympathies.)

 The applications I write can run on the desktop, on the web, on your iPhone, iPad, or Android device.
 From the client perspective (that would be your perspective) the process involves a lot of talking, diagrams, walk-throughs, and using of the software.
 From the coder perspective (that would be my perspective), writing custom software applications is a fairly complex task, and every programmer I've met approaches the problem of managing project execution differently.
 The way I do it is with an iterative process where I create something quickly initially.
 It will suck.
 You look at it and give me feedback, and I will modify it to be a little better, and we repeat this until it's done, then we release it.
 See, simple!